bchaffin/bchaffin.github.io/persistence/persistence.markdown

 ### Results

-It appears that there are exactly two numbers with persistence 11, and that's the best you can do.
+It appears that there are exactly two numbers which are a product of digits and have persistence 10 -- meaning there are two "interestingly different" starting numbers with persistence 11 -- and that's the best you can do.

 Remember that we are searching numbers _P_ which are the product of the digits of some other (larger) number.
 If one of those has a